propelorm/Propel2/documentation/documentation/08-logging.markdown

 ## Debugging Database Activity ##

-By default, Propel uses `PropelPDO` for database connections.
-This class, which extends PHP's `PDO`, offers a debug mode to keep track of all the database activity, including all the executed queries.
+By default, Propel uses the `Propel\Runtime\Connection\ConnectionWrapper` class for database connections.
+This class, which wraps around PHP's `PDO`, offers a debug mode to keep track of all the database activity, including all the executed queries.

 ### Enabling The Debug Mode ###